marle3003/mokapi/docs/guides/get-started/welcome.md

       description: Discover how to analyze and review APIs and all requests and their responses.
 ---

-# Welcome to Mokapi Getting Started Guides
+# Understanding mocking APIs with Mokapi

-Mokapi is an open-source mocking tool for Agile, DevOps and Continuous Deployment teams to **prototype**, **test** and **demonstrate** APIs in software solutions using realistic data and scenarios.
+Mokapi is an open-source and developer-friendly mocking API tool.
+Mokapi allows you to **prototype**, **test** and **demonstrate** APIs in software solutions using realistic data and scenarios.

+## Overview

-With Mokapi you can quickly and easily test various scenarios with your APIs, such as delayed or failed responses without having to rely on a fully functional API.
+Using Mokapi, you can quickly and easily test various scenarios of your APIs without having to rely on a fully functional API.

-Mokapi helps you improve the quality of APIs and reduces the risk of bugs or errors in production.
+Mokapi helps Agile, DevOps and Continuous Deployment teams prevent bugs or errors in production.

-## Key features
+This enables them to build resilient, reliable and error-free communication between applications.

+Mokapi provides you with the following key features:

-- **Multiple Protocol support**
+- ### Multiple Protocol support

   Mokapi can mock APIs for [HTTP(S)](/docs/guides/http/overview.md), [Apache Kafka](/docs/guides/kafka/overview.md), [SMTP](/docs/guides/smtp/overview.md) and [LDAP](/docs/guides/ldap/overview.md)
-  With Mokapi HTTP you can simulate any REST or SOAP API.
+  With Mokapi HTTP you can mock any REST or SOAP API.

-- **Everything as Code**
+- ### Everything as Code

   Reusing, version control, consistency and integrate mocks with your CI/CD.

-- **An embedded JavaScript engine**
+- ### An embedded JavaScript engine

   Write the behavior of your mock in JavaScript and control everything: status, headers, delays, errors or other edge cases.

-- **Configuration Options**
+- ### Configuration Options

   Use CLI arguments, environment variable or file configuration and take advantage from hot-reloading of dynamic configurations.

-- **Patch Configuration**
+- ### Patch Configuration

   Mokapi supports configuration patch files so that adjustments required for the mock do not have to be made to the original contract.
 This makes updating the original contract a breeze.

-- **Multiple Configuration Provider**
+- ### Multiple Configuration Provider

   Mokapi can read configuration and scripts from [File](/docs/configuration/dynamic/file.md), [HTTP](/docs/configuration/dynamic/http.md), [GIT](/docs/configuration/dynamic/git.md), [NPM](/docs/configuration/dynamic/npm.md).
   Every provider can be customized.

-- **Run Everywhere**

-  Use the Docker image, Chocolatey on Windows, the NPM package or directly as an executable.
+- ### Run Everywhere

+  Mokapi can be installed via packages, used in a Docker container or as a standalone binary.

-- **Dashboard**
+- ### Dashboard

   Quickly analyze and inspect all requests and responses in the dashboard to gather insights on how your mocked APIs are used.